JackDanger/barcoder/README.markdown

 #### Why didn't you just fork his plugin?

-Anuj appeared to not want to rely directly on the RMagick gem itself.
-Instead, he was calling imagemagick's configure command via Kernel#system.
-There is nothing wrong with this, but I did not want to add back this dependency if he didn't need/want it.
-Also, I substantially re-wrote how the plugin generates the barcode with gbarcode.
+I substantially re-wrote how the plugin displays barcodes, and I didn't want to have that break any pre-existing uses he was implementing it with.

 #### Is your API compatible with barcode_generator?